 The Finance Committee is responsible for budgeting, financial reporting, contingency planning, investment policy, reserve policy, and the financial effect of employee benefits.
 The committee prepares monthly reports to the Executive Committees and assists other committees and staff, including the Planning Committee.

-The IHTA of PHTA Engineering Committee are portable spa and hot tub manufacturers that advise key industry leaders on issues surrounding portable spa and hot tub standards, codes and laws impacting the industry.
+The IHTA Strategic Leadership Team are portable spa and hot tub manufacturers and retailers that advise key industry leaders on issues surrounding portable spa and hot tub standards, codes, and laws impacting the industry.

 The Membership Committee promotes the benefits and programs to the pool and hot tub industry by developing messaging strategies and ensuring the relevance and resonance of those strategies through constant evaluation.
 Additionally, they develop strategies to increase membership recruitment and retention.

-The PHTA Recreational Water Quality Committee is an invaluable authority in assisting the PHTA in the development and maintenance of authoritative information regarding chemical products, processes and devices that affect water quality maintenance in the swimming pools, spas and hot tub industry.
-Through its efforts, the Recreational Water Quality Committee advances the business image and welfare of PHTA members by providing technical expertise on water quality and treatment.
+The PHTA Recreational Water & Air Quality Committee (RWAQC) is an invaluable authority in assisting the PHTA in the development and maintenance of authoritative information regarding chemical products, processes, and devices that affect water quality maintenance in the swimming pool, spa, and hot tub industry.
+Through its efforts, the RWAQC advances the business image and welfare of PHTA members by providing technical expertise on water quality and treatment.

 PHTA supports the following Standard Writing Committees: